NBA playoffs

-The NBA playoffs is the annual postseason tournament of the National Basketball Association (NBA) held after the league's regular season to determine the league champion.
+The NBA playoffs is the annual postseason tournament of the National Basketball Association (NBA) to determine the league’s champion.
 The playoffs date back to 1947 when the NBA was then known as the Basketball Association of America, and eventually expanded to the present-day four-round, best-of-seven tournament in 2003.
 Since 2020, it has been held after the preliminary postseason tournament, the NBA play-in tournament.
-Under the current postseason format since 2021, six teams from each of the two conferences automatically advance to the playoffs based on regular season winning percentage, while those teams finishing seven through 10 from each conference first compete in the play-in tournament to determine the final two playoff seeds.
+Under the current postseason format since 2021, six teams from each of the two conferences automatically advance to the playoffs based on regular season winning percentage, while those teams finishing seventh through tenth from each conference first compete in the play-in tournament to determine the final two playoff seeds.
 The playoffs culminate with the NBA Finals, where both conference champions from the NBA conference finals play each other.

 Format

 The top six teams in both the Eastern Conference and Western Conference, ranked by winning percentage, directly advance to the playoffs.
 Teams ranked seventh through tenth compete in the NBA play-in tournament for the seventh and eighth seeds.

 Officially considered separate from the NBA playoffs, the NBA play-in tournament uses a modified Page playoff format in which the seventh- and eighth-place teams play each other in a qualification game, with the winner being given the opportunity to play as the seventh seed of the playoffs.
 Meanwhile, the ninth- and tenth-place teams play each other in an elimination game, with the loser being eliminated and the winner playing the loser of the seven-eight game in a final game to determine who earns the eighth playoff seed.

 Both conferences conduct the playoffs in the traditional bracket format.
 All rounds are best-of-seven series.
 Series are played in the 2–2–1–1–1 format, meaning the team with home-court advantage hosts games 1, 2, 5, and 7, while their opponent hosts games 3, 4, and 6, with games 5, 6 and 7 being played if needed.
 This format has been used since 2014, after NBA team owners unanimously voted to change the format of the NBA Finals from the 2–3–2 format on October 23, 2013.
 Once the playoffs start, the bracket is fixed; teams are never "reseeded."